joshwuhh/Josh/SeattleAirBnBAnalysis.md

 ## Understanding the Data
-Most data is not needed for the visualizations such as Name of listing , Comments etc There are approx. 3.6k locations in Listings
-  1 Million entries in Calendar
+Most data is not needed for the visualizations such as Name of listing , Comments etc There are approx 3.6k locations (properties) in Listings and 1 Million entries (transactions) in Calendar which

 Listings - The information on the actual rental (Bedrooms, Location, Price per day, Etc)